jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     Markdown WikiLinks extension.
 In GFM Mode, this is set to `"-"` to conform with GitHub wiki links.

+    Example: `(setq markdown-link-space-sub-char "-")`

+`markdown-wiki-link-fontify-missing`

+:   Boolean, default: `nil`.

+    When non-`nil`, change the wiki-link face according to the existence of the target files.

+    This is expensive because it requires checking for the file each time the buffer changes or the user switches windows.
+It is disabled by default because it may cause lag when typing on slower machines.

+    Example: `(setq markdown-wiki-link-fontify-missing t)`

 `markdown-wiki-link-search-parent-directories`

 :   Boolean, default: `nil`.

     When non-nil, search for wiki link targets in parent directories.
-    This is the default search behavior of the Ikiwiki engine.
+    This is the default search behavior of the [Ikiwiki][ik] engine.

 ## Mathematical Expressions (LaTeX)